Băneasa, Constanța

 Băneasa (/ro/, historical name: Parachioi, Paraköy) is a commune in Constanța County, Northern Dobruja, Romania.
 It held the rank of town between 10 April 2004 and 17 January 2019, when it was reclassified following a local referendum held on 11 June 2017.

+Geography

+Băneasa Commune is located in the southwestern part of Constanța County, within the plateau area of the Danubian Dobruja plain, covering an area of 10,970 hectares.
+It is situated at a distance of 93 km from Constanța and 50 km from Medgidia, which is the closest neighboring city.

+The territorial boundaries of the commune are as follows: